 Secure File Transfer Protocol.
 File Transfer Protocol FTP) is a popular unencrypted method of transferring files between two remote systems.
 SFTP (SSH File Transfer Protocol, or Secure File Transfer Protocol) is a separate protocol packaged with SSH that works in a similar way but over a secure connection.

 Smart Client

-Smart Client is Thredd's user interface for managing your account on the Thredd Platform.
-It is also called Smart Processor Thredd.
+Smart Client is Thredd's legacy desktop application for managing your cards and transactions on the Thredd Platform.